StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| v2.5
 ----------

-* ``POST /v1/actionalias/match`` API endpoint has been updated to correctly return a dictionary instead of a list with a single item (dictionary).
+* ``POST /v1/actionalias/match`` API endpoint has been updated to correctly returns a dictionary instead of a list with a single item (dictionary).
 It made no sense for this API endpoint to return a list since there will always be at most one matching item.